Maticzpl/PowderRS/readme.md

 # PowderRS
 I'm doing tpt clones in every new lang I learn now :P
-If you want to play without having to compile it yourself, check the actions tab on github and download artifacts from latest successful build.
+If you want to play without having to compile it yourself, check the actions tab on GitHub and download artifacts from latest successful build.
 ## 🔨 Compilation
 1. Install rust if you haven't already: https://rustup.rs/
 2. Clone the repo